wrinkl3/Defoe/README.md

 # Defoe
 Website defacement detection using scikit-learn, LiRE and Selenium.
-Requires Java and Python 2.